MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 ---
 title: Application platform for AI workloads on Azure
-description: Azure resources needed for running AI workloads.
+description: Learn about the Azure resources that you need for running AI workloads.
 author: PageWriter-MSFT
 ms.author: prwilk
 ms.date: 11/01/2024